SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 The second point is that values of the FX map with alpha > 0 and green channel == 0 (such as black) behave slightly differently.
 For Glowmap1, it will display the Glowmap1 value as long as cutout is 0 but for Glowmap2, it will still defer to Glowmap1 instead of using 2.
 This is for technical reasons, to prevent issues where Glowmap2 is not set; as a result, if you want constant non-glowing parts, it's better to put them on Diffuse or Glowmap1 instead of Glowmap2 (you can still have parts that don't have glow on Glowmap2, by adjusting the glow output so they have a glow of 1.0).

+The third point is that `cutout2` can be set to `2` (in addition to the regular values of `0`, `1` and `-1`).
+This is a special case that causes only parts of glowmap2 that overlap glowmap1 to be visible (see intermediate example 7 for a case where we use it to make the glowing lightning effects only appear over the clouds)

 ```
 FXmap alpha == 0:
 	Mesh will always be invisible, regardless of other values